To register, click here !

-We are holding this year’s Conference on Saturday, October 2, in conjunction with the Virginia Emerging Filmmakers Festival, presented by The Film Studio at Shenandoah, held October 1-3.
-All screenings for VEFF will be held Friday and Saturday evenings and early Sunday so that Young Screenwriters’ Conference attendees may attend for free (with paid YSC registration)!
+We are holding this year’s Conference on Saturday, April 1, 2023, in conjunction with the Virginia Emerging Filmmakers Festival, presented by The Film Studio at Shenandoah, held April 1.
+All screenings for VEFF will be held on Saturday so that Young Screenwriters’ Conference attendees may attend for free (with paid YSC registration)!
 The Festival is open to films by students in high school and college.
-Visit the Film Freeway site for more details to enter by the May 31 Early Bird Deadline or September 10 Final Deadline!
+Visit the Film Freeway site for more details to enter by the Januray 15 Early Bird Deadline or March 12 Final Deadline!

-Thanks to a grant from the Marion Park Lewis Foundation for Arts and additional funding from the Nora Roberts Foundation, we are able to offer this conference for an especially low price.
+Thanks to grants from the National Endowment for the Arts and Marion Park Lewis Foundation for Arts and additional funding from the Nora Roberts Foundation, we are able to offer this conference for an especially low price of $15.

 - Video is everywhere.